December 25 – Come Behold the Wondrous Mystery

 Additionally, we live in a broken world:

-How often do you have to replace light bulbs at your house?
+• How often do you have to change light bulbs?

 Things once shiny and new are breaking all the time.
 Lights that once shown brightly are extinguished with alarming frequency.